ALife-Newsletter/Newsletter/edition_011/00_Foreword.md

 paper about an interface for people to play games with algae; a web game that allows you to design a virtual creature with bones, muscle tissue and brain controls; a review of a paper laying the basic ideas of modelling life; and many other interesting tidbits!
+Claus and Mitsuyoshi also take you through the process of creating this very newsletter.
+It's not a huge commitment, so join us!

 Talking about creatures, we would like to welcome [Gabriel Severino](https://twitter.com/GJSeverino), who has joined the team